 How to Groom a Dog

-If he is a double coated breed, like the Russian bear, a rake will be the first tool in your box.
+If he is a double coated breed, like the Russian bear dog, a good undercoat rake will be the first tool in your box.

 This will easily brush through his coarse guard hairs and remove any impacted undercoat.
 Double coated breeds need 2-3 brushings per week with a bath no more than every 2-3 months.